searchdiscovery/mohawk-flooring-dl-spec/events/Video Started.md

 ## Video Started

-Seet when a visitor starts viewing a video.
+Set when a visitor starts viewing a video.

 ## Javascript Code
 ```js